 When it comes to customization, you can make site-wide changes fairly easily with Wix.
 Its editor allows for tweaking many elements of the website, although changing the underlying theme once you have chosen it is challenging.

 Like WordPress, you can carry out some further customizations in Wix using CSS and HTML, but these are generally “hidden from view.”
-There are also a lack of specialist Wix developers, so you will need to figure out most tweaks on your own.
+There are also fewer specialist Wix developers, so you will need to figure out most tweaks on your own.

 Themes and Plugins — WordPress